youseph-codes/module-17-challenge/bug-free-goggles-main/Develop/gist-template.md

 ## Summary

 We'll start by understanding what a regular expression is.
 A regular expression is a sequence of symbols and characters that translate to a particular search pattern, especially within a string.
+In this case, we will be using regex and how we can use it to matching an email.

 ## Table of Contents